Preview

 Framework-Specific Behavior#

-Each framework has a pre-configured Docker image and default start command (see Projects).
+Each framework has a pre-configured container image and default start command (see Projects).
 You can override the start command in project settings.

 Preview containers have resource limits: